avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 ----------------------------------------------------------------

-The 7PET lineage, which has caused the current pandemic, and the Classical lineage, which caused the 6th historically recorded pandemic, are only the two pandemic/epidemic-causing lineages of *V. cholerae*.
-The many other lineages of *V. cholerae* are not pandemic/epidemic-causing; they sometimes cause relatively small outbreaks of diarrhoeal illness in tens or even a hundred or so people (`Glenn Morris 1990`_).
+The 7PET lineage, which has caused the current pandemic, and the Classical lineage, which caused the 6th historically recorded pandemic, are only the two epidemic lineages of *V. cholerae*.
+The many other lineages of *V. cholerae* are not epidemic-causing; they sometimes cause relatively small outbreaks of diarrhoeal illness in tens or even a hundred or so people (`Glenn Morris 1990`_).
 In contrast, 7PET is the only current *V. cholerae* lineage that causes large epidemics or pandemics of hundreds of thousands of cases, or even millions of cases as seen in the Yemen cholera epidemic from 2016-present (`Mutreja & Dougan 2020`_, `Lassalle et al 2023`_).